 Many clients give it a go but as Sue-Ella explains in her post:

 "When you force introductions upon people and the other part of your firm can’t provide the same level of service and expertise you do, your relationship can become strained.
 And you’ll leave yourself vulnerable by association".

 So sometimes partners don't even bother attempting to cross sell at all.

 I remember several years ago a General Counsel explaining to me why they thought law firms pitches for using other services of their firm often fell short.
-He said something like this:
+They said something like this:

 While law firms rabbit on about cross selling, as we know there are often enormous inbuilt inhibitors to effective cross selling within many traditional firms.

-Prof Gardner's research at the time concluded that professional firms which have more people collaborating together,enjoy not only higher revenue & profit, they also experience higher employee and client satisfaction.
-Prof Gardner's research has been ongoing and she has written on this topic extensively, most notably in some recent Bloomberg posts the latest one headed "Harvard Study Lays Out Keys to Collaboration among Lawyers" which is well worth a read.
+Prof Gardner's research at the time concluded that professional firms which have more people collaborating together enjoy not only higher revenue and profit, they also experience higher employee and client satisfaction.
+Prof Gardner's research has been ongoing and she has written on this topic extensively, most notably in some Bloomberg posts; the latest one headed "Harvard Study Lays Out Keys to Collaboration among Lawyers" which is well worth a read.

 So even though there is plenty of empirical evidence to support the concept that the better the internal collaborative culture, the better the firm and the more contented the client, there is enormous anecdotal evidence to suggest firms have a long, long way to go to get this right.

 I suggested in my 2013 post, and I still maintain, that firms that adhere to the traditional law firm business model of leveraging time x people x hourly rate are always going to struggle to really collaborate effectively.
 That is because that business model measures and rewards the wrong things.
 In short it measures and rewards the individual over the collective.
 It only serves to enforce the silo mentality that many law firm partnerships were built upon.